 A urologist will carry out an assessment and recommend appropriate treatment.

-Anticholinergics: These drugs are normally prescribed for adults with urinary incontinence, but a doctor child may prescribe it for a child.
-They increase the amount of urine the bladder can hold and reduce the number of times the child has to pee.
+Doctors often prescribe these drugs for adults with urinary incontinence, but they may prescribe it for a child with spina bifida.
+The drugs increase the amount of urine the bladder can hold and reduce the number of times the child has to pee.

-Botox injection: If the child’s bladder contracts abnormally, known as a hyper-reflexic bladder, the doctor may recommend a botulinum toxin (botox) injection to paralyze the muscles.
+Some people have a hyper-reflexic bladder, where the bladder contracts in an unusual way.
+The doctor may recommend a Botox injection to paralyze the muscles.
 If it works, treatment will be repeated every 6 months.

 Long-term use of antibiotics may be necessary to prevent urinary tract and kidney infections.